contributte/datagrid/.docs/columns.md

 ![Columns Hiding](https://github.com/contributte/datagrid/blob/master/.docs/assets/hideable_columns.gif?raw=true)

-In example datargid above, you can hide columns and then reveal them again.
+In example datagrid above, you can hide columns and then reveal them again.
 This feature is disabled by default.
 You can enable it like this:

 ```php
 $grid->setColumnsHideable();